justin/SalesBoard/README.md

 ### Donations

-If you find this script useful, I'd love if you could show your support by either purchasing one of my products.
+If you find this script useful, I'd love if you could show your support by purchasing one of my products.
 Both are just $5.

 * [Committed for OS X][c] - Get notified on your Mac whenever someone pushes code to a GitHub repository you care about.
 * [Elements for iOS][e] - One of those Dropbox and Markdown text editors.